Complex-Risk-Collective/.github/README.md

 We welcome contributions from a wide collectivity: scientists, engineers, policymakers, community practitioners.

-Please read our [Contributing Guidelines](https://github.com/Complex-Risk-Collective/.github/CONTRIBUTING.md) and [Code of Conduct]() (links forthcoming) before participating.
+Please read our [Contributing Guidelines](https://github.com/Complex-Risk-Collective/.github/blob/main/CONTRIBUTING.md)) and [Code of Conduct]() (link forthcoming) before participating.

 Contributions can include:
 - New datasets or analytic workflows